 MAIN RESEARCH AREAS

-Development of methods to study the effect of therapy and central nervous system reorganization associated with therapeutic use of prosthetics and robotics
+- Development of methods to study effect of therapy and central nervous system reorganization associated with therapeutic used of prosthetics and robotics.

 People in the lab